 Established in 1999, Time to Read is offered within school time in a group environment where local business people read on a one-to-one basis with children, supporting their reading progress and giving them an insight into the world of work.
 Business in the Community provides full training and Access NI clearance.
 Organisations involved agree to release staff for one hour a week to volunteer in a local school.
 Initial commitment is for one year with the option of extending and many of our volunteers are now in their fifth and sixth year.

 This programme takes place across Northern Ireland.
-For more information, email Ciara Mulgrew, Programme Executive on (028) 9046 0606.
+For more information, email Ciara Mulgrew, Programme Executive, or call (028) 9046 0606.
 If you are located in the North West, please email Sarah Quinn, or call (028) 7186 1550.